andrewfager/fb-ads-getting-started/README.md

 python ad_brand_awareness.py
 ```

-Verify ad created successfully by checking that it appears at https://www.facebook.com/ads/manager/
+Verify ad created successfully by checking that it appears in the Ads Manager (https://www.facebook.com/ads/manager/)

 ## Resources